vsergeev/lua-periphery/README.md

 ### Cross-compilation

-Set the `CC` environment variable with the cross-compiler when calling make:
+Set the `CC` environment variable with the cross-compiler when calling make, and build is usual.

 ``` console
 $ CC=arm-linux-gcc make clean all